Project Timeline

 Solar Farm Online

-Upon completion of testing and startup, the solar farm will begin delivering power to the community, offsetting 25% of the community’s electricity needs from diesel power generation.
+Upon completion of testing and startup, the solar farm began delivering power to the community, offsetting 25% of the community’s electricity needs from diesel power generation.
+This included the battery system, which acts as a buffer to allow the solar farm and the diesel generators to work together and has a capacity of 1.5MWh.